adevrrc/adev-p2-notes/docs/csharp-oop/properties.md

 }
 ```

-You do not have access to the Backing Field.
+When a property is auto-implemented, you will not have access to the generated backing field.
+This includes in the class the property is declared within.
 {: .alert .alert-warning}

 If you are required to declare a field within the class, you will not be able to auto-implement the associated property.